asellingson28/Youtube-Channel-to-Email-Scraper/README.md

-# Youtube Channel to Email Scraper
+# Youtube Channel to Email Scraper aka Youtube Notifier

+- does not need to connect to youtube